 This one measures about 6-inches wide so that’s how wide I cut my fabric strips.

-Take two cuts and place wrong sides together and stitch along the bottom and both sides.
+Take two cuts and place RIGHT sides together and stitch along the bottom and both sides.

 Leave the short top edge open.

 Turn the remaining open top edge over about 1/4-inch.
 Iron and then stitch across the top through both thicknesses.

 This will close the entire fabric strip and create a closed fabric tube.